Why Worm Castings Can Be a Gardener’s Best Friend

 While this isn’t really desirable in the world of music, the addition of worm manure can actually make for less heavy metals in the end products of your plants.
 Now, don’t make the mistake of assuming that these heavy metals are actually removed from the soil.

 Instead, these toxic materials become fixed in a state that your plants can’t use.
-While you probably still shouldn’t eat the dirt, it makes for less heavy metals in your plants and this is quite important for poor soil in which you’re growing things to eat.
+While you probably still shouldn’t eat the dirt, it makes for less heavy metals in your plants.
+This is quite important for poor soil in which you’re growing things to eat.
 Which is just another benefit of worm castings.

 These benefits of worm castings are absolutely enormous.
 If you haven’t already seriously thought about it, give the worms a shot.
 What you’ll end up with is healthier soil, better food grown in your garden, and an all-around increase of health for your plants.
 It’s simple, organic, and of such an amazing benefit it’s hard to believe that you wouldn’t give worm manure a shot.